-Each Leader must be seen leading a group (minimum of 3) in advanced surf environments.
+Each Leader must be seen leading a group (minimum of 3, maximum of 6) in conditions at the top end of the moderate surf environment.

 Observation of practical leadership will be supplemented with questioning, discussion and specific tasks as required.
-Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading surf sessions in the advanced surf environment, not just those experienced during the practical assessment.
+Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading surf sessions in the moderate surf environment, not just those experienced during the practical assessment.